jas-sin82/d-y-collection-milestone-4/README.md

   ### Imagery

-   * Choices of the images is an important component of this website both product images and the other images used through out the website.
+   * Choices of the images is an important component of this website both product images and the other images used throughout the website.
 I choosed clean images that will intract Visitors.
 Hero image at the home page to catch the visitors intrerest and strategically add Flickity carousel which contains some stunning new arrival products images and bottom of the page christmas day timer which count down the christmas sale, which will help to attract visitors to look more in side webpage.

    * Brand logo D & Y is represents a family brand name David & Yenny which is it self great attraction for user to know more about brand and products.